Kherson after occupation: Mapping Russian attacks on medical infrastructure

 Please note: this report includes photos and videos of civilian infrastructure damage and the aftermath of explosions.

-Kherson was the first major Ukrainian city to be seized by Russian occupying forces at the beginning of the full-scale invasion with President Putin declaring the city part of the Russian Federation on 30 September 2022 after a sham referendum.
+Kherson was the first major Ukrainian city to be seized by Russian occupying forces at the beginning of the full-scale invasion with President Putin declaring the city part of the Russian Federation on 30 September 2022 after a sham referendum

 Since Ukraine liberated the city on 11 November 2022, Russian troops have made a concerted effort to make civilian life in the city unsustainable through daily artillery bombardment.
 Despite the initial celebration and relief that Russian military forces had been ejected and were unlikely to return, the situation for residents has become dire.
 According to official reports, on New Year’s Eve, Kherson and the surrounding area were shelled at least 40 times, with rockets hitting civilian buildings and critical infrastructure.
 Russia’s repeated shelling of Kherson city has remained constant, with Russian shells striking two separate supermarkets, a train pulling into the station, a petrol station, and a park on 3 May 2023, killing at least 16 civilians.
 This trend of increased shelling in the city since November 2022 has also affected other civilian infrastructure.
 A previous CIR investigation found that damage to educational facilities had increased significantly since Kherson’s liberation.